Updated: Nov 24, 2021

 Wedding Professional $3500 - $5000+ This person has countless years of wedding industry experience and is a full-time wedding pro.
 You'll find packages and options that are thoughtfully put together to fit your wedding day and their style has been refined and established.
 In addition to a beautiful film, professional wedding videographers typically give a seamless experience in all facets of the booking & planning process leading up to your day and have professional-level options for delivery.
 If a gorgeous video is on your wedding day must-have list, then this definitely is the price point for you!

 Luxury $6000+ This person specializes in high-profile or luxurious weddings.
 Their films and filming style are in ultra-high demand.
-These videographers' films have many of the same overall features as your typical wedding professional, but offer a few bonus extras including multi-day shoots and longer coverage to create that luxury or Hollywood feel.
+These videographers' films have many of the same overall features as your typical wedding professional, but offer a few bonus extras including multi-day shoots, larger crews, and longer coverage to create that luxury or Hollywood feel.
+Their industry experience and film style put them in this price point.

 Why are the prices what they are?

 Close to 40+ hours per wedding is spent editing each film so it's absolutely perfect for you.
 So if you add up the hours planning, driving, filming your wedding, and editing your film, a videographer quickly spends almost 80 hours per wedding.
-A videographer charging $2,000 is only making, at most, $25 an hour before expenses.
-Wedding videography is one of those instances where you definitely get what you pay for.
+A videographer charging $2,000 is likely making, at most, $25 an hour before expenses.

 Lastly, one of the most common pricing factors is location.
-Certain areas bring higher prices.
-A videographer from a city will cost more than a wedding videographer from a more rural area due to the cost of living.
-Certain markets may also be more diluted when it comes to the number of wedding videographers available in an area as well, which will also affect the cost.
+A videographer from a city will likely cost more than one from an outside area due to the cost of living.
+Certain areas may have more wedding videographers in them than others, which will also affect the cost.

 How much should you invest in wedding videography?